sambulosenda/sambulosenda/README.md

 ### Hi there 👋
-🔭 I’m currently working on React Native and Expo
+🔭 I’m currently working on React Native and Expo and Web